Jashuah/Technical-Writing/README.md

 ### Limitations:
 * Minimum amount of money you can transfer is 1500 tenge, maximum is 2 million tenge.

+### Troubleshooting guide
+* If you experience any issues creating a Simply account or transfering money from Simply to another bank, please contact the customer support team via WhatsApp at _+7-747-744-4077_.
+* If you encounter any problems while making a payment through Jusan, you can use the personal assistant feature in the Jusan app for assistance.